Must do excursions from the capital Muscat

 Location: around 3.30-hours drive from Muscat (240 km).

 If you want to experience an off-road driving, this is the right place.
 Wadi Bani Awf offers some great off-road driving with beautiful scenery and stunning cliffs and canyons throughout.
 In some points of the Wadi, the dirt road is steep and could not be that easy to drive if you are not a confident driver.
 A 4WD vehicle is highly recommended.

 Location: you have to reach Nakhal and then drive along the Nakhal Rustaq road.
 At some point, you’ll find the junction to the Wadi Bani Awf.
 The tour through the Wadi and the mountains takes the whole day (around 600 km)

 7) Rustaq and Nakhal Fort

-Rustaq is famous for two impressive and historically important landmarks: the Rustaq Fort and Al Hamza Castle.
+Rustaq is famous for two impressive and historically significant landmarks: the Rustaq Fort and Al Hamza Castle.
 The imposing Rustaq Fort, dating back to the 13th century, is cradled by four tall towers, the tallest being more than 18 meters.

-The Al Hamza Castle was built in the early 18th century and it is unique among other Omani castles for having its roof held by columns instead of the traditional wooden roof supports.
+The Al Hamza Castle was built in the early 18th century, and it is unique among other Omani castles for having its roof held by columns instead of the traditional wooden roof supports.
 Both structures are included in the Tentative List of UNESCO World Heritage.

 Nakhal Fort, expanded and renovated by many of the rulers of Oman throughout history, is located on a rocky hill surrounded by a palm oasis.
 Only 5 minutes drive from the Fort, you’ll find the springs of Al Thowarah, a green area where you can relax and have a bath.